mdbartos/pysheds/README.md

   - `cell_distances`: Compute (projected) channel length within cells.
   - `cell_dh`: Compute the elevation change between cells.
   - `cell_slopes`: Compute the slopes of cells.
-  - `fill_pits`: Fill simple pits in a DEM.
+  - `fill_pits`: Fill simple pits in a DEM (single cells lower than their surrounding neighbors).
+  - `fill_depressions`: Fill depressions in a DEM (regions of cells lower than their surrounding neighbors).
+  - `resolve_flats`: Resolve drainable flats in a DEM using the modified method of Garbrecht and Martz (1997).
   - `raise_nondraining_flats`: Raise non-draining flats to the elevation of their lowest neighbor.
-  - `resolve_flats`: Resolve drainable flats in a DEM using the modified method of Garbrecht and Martz (1997).
 - Utilities:
   - `view`: Returns a view of a dataset at a given bounding box and resolution.
   - `clip_to`: Clip the current view to the extent of nonzero values in a given dataset.